shortstheory/underwater-dtn/2do.md

 * I cannot change the defaultLink property of Router.
 I get the message: "org.arl.unet.UnetException: Parameter defaultLink could not be set [empty response]" when I try to change

 done:
+* next DG selecting logic
+* change to poissonbehavior for beacon
+* should I send a DFN if I don't have a route to node?
+* note about fxns in CyclicBehavior
+* code to run on sim start and sim end!!
+* sorting of messages
+* have a trigger for the calling the sweep behavior?
+* some datagrams in AUV scenario are not getting transferred in their window of opportunity 2 recipients for node == much longer delivery times
+* random NPEs/FNF
 * waiting for a DFN blocks the rest of the queue
 * NPE occasionally in getLinkWithReliability // might be fixed with 1sec timeout
 * some unet3 telnet commands do not work